bhediathewolf/bhediathewolf.github.io/project/calligraphy/index.md

 Calligraphy is a handwriting recognition app that converts written text to pdf.
 Further, it allows for adding these pdfs to your cloud storage of choice.
 This is implemented through reinforment learning algorithm.

 _It is currently under development.
-For updates, subscribe to the mailing list._
+For updates, please join the mailing list._